Anduin2017/AnduinOS-Docs/Skills/System-Management/Check-File-Format.md

 !!! note "Why the Linux kernel is an PE executable?"

     The Linux kernel is not a Windows application, but it is an executable file in the Portable Executable (PE) format.
+That is to allow it to be booted directly by UEFI firmware on compatible systems.

     The PE format is a file format used in Windows operating systems for executables, object code, and DLLs.

 For example: